Understanding Reading Delays

-About one quarter of reading delays have deep-seated causes.
+About 25% of reading delays have deep-seated causes.
 In these cases, a reading intervention is the only enduring option.

-A child should not be considered a “good” reader until all of the milestones below have been met.
-If one is missed and/or if you know your child is an at-risk reader (early speech issues, for instance), you need to be looking for an underlying impediment.
+Reading is a miraculous skill that requires proficiency in many areas.
+A child should not be considered a “good” reader until she is reading with comprehension and metacognition, at an 8th grade level.
+Any missed step along the way to proficiency and/or if you know your child is an at-risk reader (early speech issues, for instance), you need to look for an underlying impediment.
 The four approximate reading milestones are:

 - Letter sound knowledge, rhyming, phonological awareness (K to 2nd grade)

 - Automatic decoding, reading fluency (2nd to 4th grade)

 - Reading comprehension — literal (3rd to 5th grade)